AliBahaari/ResolutionJS/README.md

 # ResolutionJS
-Sometimes you don't want to show your website to clients in a specified resolutions. `ResolutionJS` is here to make it simpler than you think.
+Sometimes you don't want to show your website to clients in a specified resolutions. **ResolutionJS** is here to make it simpler than you think.

 # Add Project
-Just link `ResolutionJS` to your project, For example :
+Just link **ResolutionJS** to your project, For example :
 ```
 <script src="Resolution.js"></script>
 ```
 # Initializing
-Then, You should initialize `ResolutionJS` properties, Just copy the code below and paste it after the code above.
+Then, You should initialize properties, Just copy the code below and paste it after the code above.
 ```
 Resolution({
   clientWidth: 500,